npm package discovery and stats viewer.

 Usage

-Include the esm-x library (328kB gzipped) as the first script in your HTML file, and include at least one <script type="esm-x">...</script>.
+Include the small esm-x runtime as the first script in your HTML file, and include at least one <script type="esm-x">...</script>.
+The selected compiler is loaded separately when it is first needed.
 Scripts of type="esm-x" will be transpiled and executed in the order they are included in the HTML page.

 Here is an example of a simple React application with the react and react-dom library imports defined via an importmap.
 Copy this file into index.html, and serve via a web server (i.e. npx http-server -c-1).
-There is an example of an @mui/material app in the test directory of this repository.
+There is an example of an @mui/material app in the dev directory of this repository.

 esm-x works without an importmap, but ES Module Shims is required.